Engaged? Start Here

 Add it to the top and bottom of all your floral cages.
 This will be your base layer.

-trim the bottom of the leaves before inserting them into the floral cages add greenery first to your floral backdrop
+trim the bottom of the leaves before inserting them into the floral cages Two women decorating a wall with greenery from orange buckets

 Once you've put greenery into the top and bottom slots of every floral cage it should look like this.